kerimoyle/cellml-specification/src/reference/informative/informA1.rst

     These characters are refferd to in CellML as the Basic Latin alphabetic characters.

-    The Digits are the Unicode characters:
+    The digits are the Unicode characters:

       :code:`0123456789` (symbols between :unicode:`0030` and :unicode:`0039`)

+    Together with the Basic Latin alphabetic characters, they form the Basic Latin alphanumerical characters.

     In addition, CellML recognises four special characters: